duniter/duniter/doc/Protocol.md

 ##### Transactions

+* A transaction must have at least 1 issuer, 1 source and 1 recipient
+* For each issuer line, starting from line # `0`, it must exist a source with an `INDEX` value equal to this line#
 * A transaction cannot have 2 identical sources (INDEX + SOURCE + NUMBER + FINGERPRINT)
 * A transaction cannot have 2 identical recipients (PUBLIC_KEY)
 * A transaction **must** have its output sum equal to its input sum